|Superman III (1983)|

 Lorelei: How can he say that pure categories have no objective meaning in transcendental logic?
 What about synthetic unity?

-It looks like Lorelei has stumbled upon the truth of transcendental idealism - that things in themselves cannot really be known.
+It looks like Lorelei has stumbled upon the truth of transcendental idealism - that things in themselves cannot really be known in of themselves.
 Or did she?

 I feel like books make occasional appearances in films.
 And when books do appear, it is hard not to think they weren't put there for a thematic purpose.
 So why do you think the creators of Superman III decided to insert a copy of Kant's book into the movie?
 Let me know in the comments.